 ENFP and INTP conflict resolution

-As empathetic people, ENFPs will try to ensure that they approach difficult situations tactfully but INTPs can prefer to be more candid.
-ENFPs should be mindful that INTPs often don’t mean to upset them, it’s just that they prefer to say it as it is.
+As empathetic people, ENFPs will try to ensure that they approach difficult situations tactfully, but INTPs prefer to be more candid.
+ENFPs should be mindful that INTPs often don’t mean to upset them; it’s just that they prefer to say it as it is.

 ENFP and INTP daily life